 Root canal therapy has developed a reputation as being a painful and complicated procedure.
-That reputation is out of date, just plain wrong, and even harmful because it makes many people anxious about receiving dental treatment that would benefit their health and even save teeth from preventable extractions.
+That reputation is outdated, just plain wrong, and even harmful because it makes many people anxious about receiving dental treatment that would benefit their health and save teeth from preventable extractions.

-Too many people avoid essential dental treatment because they have bad or incomplete information about root canal therapy.
+Too many people avoid essential dental treatment because they need more information about root canal therapy.
 We want you to have all the current and essential information while deciding how to respond to a dentist’s recommendations about appropriate treatment.
 Root canal therapy is recommended to address serious tooth infections; ignoring those recommendations can place your health at significant risk.

 While performing root canal therapy, the endodontist removes the infected pulp, clears away any remaining infection, and seals the tooth to keep it from becoming reinfected and to ensure it remains structurally intact.
-After a period of recovery, you and your dentist in St. Albert will design a permanent crown to fit over your tooth to contribute structural support and to ensure completely normal dental function.
+After a period of recovery, you and our dental care professional will design a permanent crown to fit over your tooth to contribute structural support and to ensure completely normal dental function.

 Your gums and affected teeth will be fully numbed throughout your root canal procedure.
-Not only will you not feel pain, your dentist may be able to eliminate the sometimes uncomfortable sounds and vibrations of dental procedures by performing your root canal therapy through laser dentistry.
-The technologies of dental care, including root canal therapy, have come a long way for your benefit.
+Not only will you not feel pain, but our dentist may also be able to eliminate the sometimes uncomfortable sounds and vibrations of dental procedures by performing your root canal therapy through laser dentistry.
+Dental care technologies, including root canal therapy, have come a long way for your benefit.

-Patients lead normal lives pain free within just a couple days of root canal therapy in St. Albert.
-The removal of the infection in the tooth eases the pain you may have been experiencing by eliminating the pressure that the swelling inside the pulp of your tooth was causing.
+Patients lead normal lives pain-free within just a couple of days of root canal therapy in St. Albert.
+Removing the infection in the tooth eases the pain you may have been experiencing by eliminating the pressure that the swelling inside the pulp of your tooth was causing.

-Once your infection has been removed from your tooth, you will feel immediate pain relief following the completion of your root canal procedure.
+Once your infection has been removed from your tooth, you will feel immediate pain relief after completing your root canal procedure.

-You will feel nothing while undergoing root canal because your tooth and the affected area will be completely numb because the dentist will administer local anesthetic.
-If you experience common dental anxiety or fear that makes surgical procedures particularly uncomfortable, speak to your dentist about those issues.
-Your dentist may be able to provide sedation dentistry options to ease your anxiety and to keep you as comfortable as possible.
-Your natural and normal discomfort after the anesthetic wears off can be treated with over the counter pain medications.
+You will feel nothing while undergoing a root canal because your tooth and the affected area will be completely numb because our dentist will administer a local anesthetic.
+If you experience common dental anxiety or fear that makes surgical procedures particularly uncomfortable, speak to our dentist about those issues.
+Our dentist may be able to provide sedation dentistry options to ease your anxiety and keep you as comfortable as possible.
+After the anesthetic wears off, your natural and normal discomfort can be treated with over-the-counter pain medications.

 No one wants to undergo root canal therapy in St. Albert.
-The good news is that the need for root canal therapy near you can be avoided the same way that cavities can be prevented — getting recommended dental work, daily brushing and flossing, regular mouthwash, and regular dental check ups and professional teeth cleanings.
+The good news is that the need for root canal therapy near you can be avoided the same way cavities can be prevented — getting recommended dental work, daily brushing and flossing, regular mouthwash, regular dental checkups and professional teeth cleanings.

 With this accurate and honest information about modern root canal therapy in St. Albert, carefully consider any recommendation you receive to undergo a root canal to deal with any serious tooth infection.
-The procedure will be painless, the recovery will be straightforward and comfortable with over the counter medication, and your pain relief will be instant.
+The procedure will be painless, the recovery will be straightforward and comfortable with over-the-counter medication, and your pain relief will be instant.
 Even better?
-You’ll be able to save your tooth and to eliminate the need for an extraction.
+You’ll be able to save your tooth and eliminate the need for an extraction.